Roblofresco/squarepicksNEXT/Agent OS/knowledge/pages/informational-pages.md

 ## 3. Background Implementation

-The previous duplicated background logic has been centralized into `InfoPageShell`.
+The previous duplicated background logic has been centralized into `InfoPageShell` (located at `@/components/ui/info-page-shell`).
 Pages pass a `canvasId` for unique canvas instances and receive consistent visuals and performance behavior across desktop and mobile.

+## 4. Navigation

+All information pages include a consistent navigation bar (`InfoNavbar`) that provides links to:
+- Home (`/information-and-support`)
+- How to Play
+- Account Guide
+- FAQ
+- Terms & Conditions
+- Privacy Policy
+- Responsible Gaming
+- Contact Support

+## 5. Contact Information

+All pages consistently use `contact@squarepicks.com` as the support email address.

+## 6. Component Usage

+- Most pages use the `MarkdownContent` component to render markdown strings
+- The How to Play page uses `HowToPlayContent` component which includes additional help card
+- Contact Support page uses custom JSX instead of markdown
+- All pages use `InfoPageShell` from `@/components/ui/info-page-shell` for consistent layout